 Environmental access evaluations examine potential mobility issues for injury, illness, and disability.
 A thorough assessment can provide you with the perfect modifications for your needs, so it is important to choose an assessor who considers your requirements and living conditions—factoring that information into their final evaluation.

-Performing an ADA access evaluation can be a complicated process.
+Performing an EAA access evaluation can be a complicated process.
 Each one is different, depending on the needs on the individual.
 In general, however, an environmental access evaluation will follow these steps:

 - Bid Gatherings